pleabargain/EnglishHelpsYourCareer/english_in_use_common_cliches.md

 # in the final analysis

----
+- The client doesn't like the UI, doesn't like the shopping cart, doesn't like the colors, and in the final analysis anything we have done.

--  The client doesn't like the UI, doesn't like the colors, and in the final analysis the client doesn't like the shopping cart.
+- We are over budget, we are behind on schedule but in the final analysis the client is happy and so are we!
-- We are over budget, we are behind on schedule but in the final analysis the client is happy!
+- We analyzed the risks, the goals and the timeline of this contract and in the final analysis we don't recommend signing this contract in it's current form.

 ---